Himanshu0670/Appium/CucumberStudio.md

 ### Conclusion
 CucumberStudio helps align teams on behavior-driven development by allowing collaboration, managing Gherkin-based specifications, and automating tests.
 By setting it up properly with integration into your automation framework and CI/CD pipeline, you can streamline the BDD process, gain clarity in project specifications, and automate the verification of those specifications.

+## Pricing
+As per the pricing details on the [CucumberStudio website](https://smartbear.com/product/cucumberstudio/pricing/), the platform starts at $32 per month for a single user.This plan includes the **`Gherkin editor`, `test automation`, and `advanced living documentation` features such as feature history and digest.
+Additionally, it provides the ability to manage `3 projects` and includes `2 free read-only users`**.
+While these features are useful for teams practicing Behavior-Driven Development (BDD), the cost of $32 per month may be considered high, especially for smaller teams or organizations with limited resources.
+Cnsidering the pricing structure, CucumberStudio may be viewed as costly, especially for smaller teams or companies with budget constraints.